LearnPress/learnpress/readme.txt

 8. Add-ons of LearnPress.

 == Changelog ==
+= 3.0.5 =
++ Added: missing single course permalink options
+~ Fixed: error notice when saving user profile
+~ Fixed: date translation
+~ Fixed: notice when viewing courses with Yoast SEO
+~ Fixed: can't change author of the course
+~ Fixed: preview lesson will redirect back to course
+~ Fixed: some other bugs...

 = 3.0.4 =
 ~ Improved: action when clicking to close upgrade notice ~ Fixed: can not add course from other users to order